MQRSHIYAN/RMN/README.md

-# Recurrent Memory Network
+# Recurrent Memory Networks

-This code implement the Recurrent Memory Networks (RM and RMR) described in
+This code implements Recurrent Memory Networks (RM and RMR) described in

-	Recurrent Memory Network for Language Modeling
+	Recurrent Memory Networks for Language Modeling
-	Ke Tran, Arianna Bisazza, and Christof Monz InProceedings of NAACL 2016
+	Ke Tran, Arianna Bisazza, and Christof Monz
+	In Proceedings of NAACL 2016

 Much of this code is based on [char-nn](https://github.com/karpathy/char-rnn).